schadha17/Computer-Systems-Security/Assignment1/README.md

 Again, we can modify our existing exploit to search for "Invalid password." string here.

 **NOTE**: Here, I am not using wordlists from **partA**.
 Instead, I am using 500-worst-passwords.txt I found on a random Github repo.
-This is because, users on social media sites are most likely to use bad passwords.
+This is because, users on social media sites are most likely to use bad passwords than linux users.

+**SECURITY LESSON: ** We